metalivedev/dotclouddocs/public/0.9/migrations/rabbitmq.rst

 CloudAMQP offers different RabbitMQ plans.
 For a full list of prices, refer to their `pricing page <http://www.cloudamqp.com/plans.html>`_.

-They have a Free plan which you can use for your Sandbox applications, and 3 different paid plans which would be good for any live applications.
+They have a Free plan to try things out and 3 different paid plans which would be good for any live applications.

 Documentation
 -------------